michael-olney/mml/README.md

 Unlike HTML or XML, whitespace reduction within a tag body is part of the syntax.
-The rule is simple: spaces occurring between two tags which are not list as [phrasing content][2] in the HTML standard is eliminated completely.
+The rule is simple: spaces occurring between two tags which are not listed as [phrasing content][2] in the HTML standard is eliminated completely.
 All other whitespace is reduced to a single non-breaking space (U+00A0).
 Whitespace that is escaped using a backslash is not considered whitespace for the purposes